 COVID-19 resources for librarians, campuses and health professionals

-How to get free access to our coronavirus research, textbooks, text and data mining, clinical information and remote access
+How to get free access to our coronavirus research, text and data mining, clinical information and remote access

 To those of you who are working tirelessly to combat the COVID-19 pandemic, we applaud you and want to support your efforts.
 We created this page to let you know about resources we have made freely available for this purpose.
 It’s part of our comprehensive effort to support our customers and partners across the research, higher education and health communities during these unique and trying times.